ziweifan177/Data_Science_Pilot/[Projects and Testing] Data Science & Machine Learning/README.md

-## This set covers  several practical projects & final project in my Big Data & Intelligence Analytics courses & Data Science Course (Jan.8th 2018-Apr.30th 2018):
+## This set covers my practical and industrial projects, cooperated with Broad Institute, SquarkAI etc.
 ## Professor: Nicolas Brown

 #### 1. The foundations of data processing & visualization;
 * Project: Predict how the weather affects the traffic: Is there any direct relationship between them?